chaiss/Challenge2-Canva/Challenge2HAISS.md

 ## Streaming frontend (SFE)

-Because this API is streaming over WebSocket, exposing real-time data, multiple users can simultaneously work on the same **Thing**.
+Because this API is streaming over WebSocket, exposing real-time data, multiple users can simultaneously work on the same Thing design.
 It's important that any changes made are quickly communicated so that they can be seen by all clients.

 ## Connection details